 About this, a pataki or Yoruba legend tells that there was a very prosperous and beautiful town in which Father Orisha decided to live.

-But suddenly his habitaBefore they began to burn all the garbage they had, thus creating a smoke, which made Obbatalá decide to leave the town since he hates dirt and bad smells.
+But suddenly its inhabitants began to burn all the garbage they had, thus creating a cloud of smoke, which made Obbatalá decide to leave the town since he hates dirt and bad smells.

-When Obbatalá left, all the habitaThe villagers began to complain of a time of scarcity.
+When Obbatalá left, all the townspeople began to complain about a time of scarcity.

 Seeing this happening, they decided to go see Orula and ask Ifá what fate held for his life.